-- 9.4.1 Every member shall be connected to every other member that it touches so that they cannot be separated without unscrewing and removing a loose nut or loose bolt, or unscrewing one member from the other. - 9.4.2 Every nut shall fully engage the threads of the matching bolt or member.
+- 9.4.2 Every nut shall fully engage the threads of the matching bolt or member.
 That is, the terminal threads of the bolt or member shall extend beyond or be flush with the outer face of the nut. - 9.4.3 Every loose nut shall be tightened sufficiently to contact the member it connects. - 9.4.4 Every loose bolt shall be tightened sufficiently so that the head of the bolt contacts the member it connects.